Mitchman215/cs1300-portfolio/src/content/case-studies/ip-tcp.md

 ### Weeks 5-6: Start implementing TCP

 After finishing IP, we shifted our focus to building out TCP.
 We had to deal with several nasty and hard-to-reproduce bugs.
-In addition to the manual testing we were previously doing, we wrote some automated test suites to help us localize the issues and to ensure future changes wouldn't re-introduce bugs.
+In addition to the manual testing we were previously doing, I wrote some automated test suites to help us localize the issues and to ensure future changes wouldn't re-introduce bugs.

 </div>
 <div>